You’ve heard this writing advice a thousand times, and you’ll hear it a thousand times more:

 But what does it mean?

-If you struggle with the difference between showing vs. telling, you’re not alone.
+If you struggle with the difference between showing and telling, you’re not alone.
 Once you’ve got it, it seems simple.
-But until you do, this maxim causes as many questions as anything in the writing world.
+But until you do, learning this technique can be as frustrating as anything in the writing world.